Takahiro-Yoko/rebelykos/README.md

-# rebelawolf
+# rebelykos
-rebelawolf is a tool I've made to learn programming and make some experiments with AWS security.
+rebelykos is a tool I've made to learn programming and make some experiments with AWS security.

 # Notes
-rebelawolf is currently supported in Linux.
+rebelykos is currently supported in Linux.

 # Involuntary Contributors
 [SILENTTRINITY](https://github.com/byt3bl33d3r/SILENTTRINITY)<br />